- Borrow & Request

 Another place to find out if the journal is peer-reviewed is to use one of the online databases.

-For example, if you know that articles from your journal appear in the Academic Search Premier database, you can search for the journal in the database and learn more about it.
+For example, if you know that articles from your journal appear in the Academic Search Complete database, you can search for the journal in the database and learn more about it.

-Go to Academic Search Premier and click on Publications at the top of the screen.
+Go to Academic Search Complete and click on Publications below the search boxes.
+Enter the name of the publication you're interested in.

-Academic Search Premier does not include all journals so the one you are looking for may not be listed here.
-You can also try Academic OneFile and browse for the publication.
+Academic Search Premiere does not include all journals so the one you are looking for may not be listed here.
+You can also try searching for your journal in Wikipedia to see if the entry indicates if the journal is peer reviewed.

 Peer reviewed articles are research articles that have been evaluated and approved by other experts in the field before being accepted for publication in a journal.
 They almost all follow a predictable pattern and contain the following elements: